Moonsorrow: History

-In Fall 2010, Moonsorrow entered the studio to record their sixth full-length studio album, Varjoina kuljemme kuolleiden maassa ("As Shadows We Walk In The Land of The Dead").
+In Fall 2010, Moonsorrow entered the studio to record their sixth full-length studio album Varjoina kuljemme kuolleiden maassa.
 The album was released on 21 February 2011 through Spinefarm Records.

 In April 2012 Moonsorrow announced on their official website that they have signed a deal with Century Media Records.
 The band commented: "We are thrilled to start working with Century Media, a label that is home to many fellow artists already!
 We never make our music half way or with compromises and we know our art is in good hands with people who have the same mentality in running a record label.
 Now, after a year since the release of our last album we are ready to begin creating something new.
 The new chapter in this epic journey of Moonsorrow!"

 In June 2013, the band announced a vinyl box set of its collected works to be released through Blood Music.
 Given its planned size of thirteen LPs, it was advertised as the largest metal box set in history.
-Entitled Heritage: 1995-2008 - The Collected Works, the box set was released in 2014, and ended up consisting of fourteen LPs.
-(The same label's forthcoming box set for the Norwegian black metal band Emperor is intended to outstrip it in size.)
+Entitled Heritage: 1995–2008 – The Collected Works, the box set was released in 2014, and ended up consisting of fourteen LPs.
+(The same label's box set Emperor: The Complete Works for the Norwegian black metal band Emperor, released in 2017, was intended to outstrip it in size.)

-The band's seventh album, Jumalten aika, was released on 1 April 2016 through Century Media.
+The band's seventh album Jumalten aika was released on 1 April 2016 through Century Media.

-Relationships with right-wing extremism
+Relationship with right-wing extremism

+Over the years, Moonsorrow has been accused a number of times of having ties to right-wing extremism.
+The band has invited Loits to tour with them, a National Socialist black metal band whom drummer Tarvonen called "soulmates".
+When asked why they were inviting a known white supremacist band to tour with them, their response was "We don't care".
+Additionally, the Moonsorrow side project Lakupaavi has used homophobic lyrics in their music.

-Moonsorrow did in 2021 cancel their appearance at Steelfest, distancing themselves from far-right bands added to the lineup.
-They have spoken against the baseless accusations of extremist right wing idology many times in the past.
+In 2021, Moonsorrow cancelled their appearance at Steelfest, distancing themselves from far-right bands added to the lineup.
+They have denied accusations of far-right ideology many times in the past.

 Lyrics

 Moonsorrow's lyrics draw inspiration from Finnish mythology, legends and poetry.
-In the beginning the lyrics were written in English (the first demo was titled "Thorns Of Ice"), but since Tämä ikuinen talvi they have been written exclusively in Finnish (with the exception of a brief spoken-word monologue added to a re-recording of "Hvergelmir", which is in Swedish).
+In the beginning the lyrics were written in English (the first demo was titled "Thorns of Ice"), but since Tämä ikuinen talvi they have been written exclusively in Finnish (with the exception of a brief spoken-word monologue added to a re-recording of "Hvergelmir", which is in Swedish).
 For instance, the song "Sankaritarina" from Voimasta Ja Kunniasta features lyrics directly translated from Hávamál.